sameeraxiomine/LargeCollections/README.md

 ## Map Types Supported ##
 There 5 main types of Maps

-1. TurboKVMap<K,V> - This implementation `java.util.Map` expect you to provide SerDes classes for key and value classes used with this map.
+1. TurboKVMap<K,V> - This implementation of `java.util.Map` expects you to provide SerDes classes for key and value classes used with this map.
 Each of the above constructor will take four more trailing parameters

 	- 	kSerClass This is a Serializer class used to serialize K instance.
 For example "`com.axiomine.largecollections.serdes.IntegerSerDes$SerFunction`" if K is of type `java.lang.Integer`
 	- 	vSerClass This is a Serializer class used to serialize V instance.
 For example "`com.axiomine.largecollections.serdes.IntegerSerDes$SerFunction`" if V is of type `java.lang.Integer`